mariegrace31/bag-to-do-list-app/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## **Acknowledgments 🙏**<a name="acknowledgements"></a>

-We would like to express our sincere gratitude to BAG and thank you too for taking your time to explore this project.
+I would like to express my sincere gratitude to [BAG](https://www.bag.work/) and thank you too for taking the time to explore this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>